 LYVISPAH (baclofen) by PharmaIN is gaba a agonists [moa].
-Approved for spasticity.
 First approved in 2021.

-LYVISPAH (baclofen) is an oral granule formulation of the GABA-A agonist baclofen, approved in November 2021 for spasticity, neuropathic pain, and off-label use in alcohol use disorder and select hematologic malignancies.
-It works by enhancing inhibitory neurotransmission in the central nervous system to reduce muscle tone and pain signaling.
+LYVISPAH (baclofen) is an oral granule formulation of baclofen, a GABA-A agonist approved in November 2021.
+It is indicated for muscle spasticity and related neurological conditions.
+The drug works by enhancing inhibitory neurotransmission in the central nervous system to reduce muscle tone and associated symptoms.

 GABA A Agonists